zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 “Shelves” is the plural of “shelf” (shelf).
 A “shel f,” as I mentioned earlier, is a place where the food is put so that you can see it,  and take it, and buy it.
 That's a shelf.
 It's a place where you place things, you put  things either for someone to buy or simply to keep them there.
 Shelves usually h ave three or four different sections in a grocery store and each section has a space in between it so that you can put the products there.

 The stocker says, “Can I help you find anything els e?”
 Meg says, “No. I guess I'll just have to try some new brands.
 Oh yes, do you ca rry Worm organic apples?”
 “To carry” here means to sell in your store, to hav e in stock or to normally have in stock.
 Something that you normally sell is somethin g that you carry.
 Meg is asking if the supermarket carries a certain kind of  organic apple.
 “Organic” (organic) refers to food that is grown without any artificial or extra chemicals.
-Organic food is very popular now in certain parts o f the United States and other countries, of course.
+Organic food is very popular now in certain parts of the United States and other countries, of course.

 The stockers says, “We normally do” – we normally d o have these kinds of apples in stock – “but they're out of season right now.”
 “To be out of season” means that this particular food is not being grown or is not available in a certain area.
 If you only want to buy food that is grown fr om your local area, from your area where you live, there'll be parts of the year when certain kinds of food is not available because it's not being grown in that area  at that time.

 In Minnesota, for example, where it’s very cold, yo u can't get any fresh vegetables during the wintertime because they're no t able to grow the food at that time.
 Of course, you can get vegetables.
-You c an get them from other parts of the country or other parts of the world and that 's exactly what we do, but if you only want to buy them from a certain area, it's lik ely that that area, at some point during the year, will not have that food available and therefore it will be “out of season.”
+You can get them from other parts of the country or other parts of the world and that 's exactly what we do, but if you only want to buy them from a certain area, it's lik ely that that area, at some point during the year, will not have that food available and therefore it will be “out of season.”

 The stocker says, “We won't have any of these apple s until early summer.”
 Meg says, “All of this shopping and I have nothing to s how for it.”
 The expression “to have nothing to show for it” means “I've done a lot  of work but I don't have any results.
 I don't have what I wanted to have.”
 Meg s ays, “I guess I'm going home empty-handed.”
 “To be empty (empty) - handed (hande d)” means you don't have anything.
 Literally, you don't have anything in you r hands.
 Your hands are empty.